2022 Debt & Credit Card Use Statistics in the U.S

 What is The Average Interest Rate for New Credit Card Offers?

-An increase or decrease in the interest rates highly depends on Federal Reserve’s adjustments.
-An interest hike results in a monthly increase of the credit card offers rates.
+An increase or decrease in the interest rates highly depends on the Federal Reserve’s adjustments.
+An interest hike results in a monthly increase in the credit card offer rates.

-Average interest rates on 0% balance transfer cards was 21.84%.
+The average interest rate on 0% balance transfer cards was 21.84%.

 Notably, travel rewards cards had the highest average APR at 23.14%, while low-interest credit cards had the lowest APR at 17.77%.

-In addition, credit card issuers also scrutinized applicants’ credit score before approving new cards.
+In addition, credit card issuers also scrutinized applicants’ credit scores before approving new cards.

 The Bottom-line